argoproj/argo-cd/docs/roadmap.md

 ### Large Applications support

-Application details page is not suitable to visualize applications that includes large number of resources (hundreds of resources).
-The page have to be reworked to improve user experience.
+Application details page is not suitable to visualize applications that include a large number of resources (hundreds of resources).
+The page has to be reworked to improve user experience.

 ### Supportability